DanielGardiner/Animal-Quiz/README.md

 # Animal Quiz Application

 This was a solo project to produce an animal-based quiz game.
 Random animal-related multiple choice questions are retrieved from the Open Trivia DB API, users can select from multiple choice answers which are checked and results displayed on a separate page.
-I built this application using the Slim framework for PHP, applying the Model View Controller (MVC) design pattern.
+I built this application using the Slim framework within PHP, applying the Model View Controller (MVC) design pattern.
 I used PHPUnit to perform unit testing.

 ## Screenshots